isomerpages/moe-clementipri/_parents-info/School Information/School Rules.md

 2. The music for school morning assembly is played from 7.00 a.m. to signal the commencement of silent reading in the parade ground/hall.
 3. The side gate will be closed at 7.25 a.m.
 4. For the AM session, the singing of the National anthem/ Pledge-taking ceremony starts at 7.25 a.m.
 5. Attendance is compulsory.
-Pupils who are absent without valid reasons will be regarded as having committed truancy.
+Pupils who are absent without valid reasons will be regarded as having committed truancy. <br>
 *Absence from school must be accompanied by a medical certificate and/ or where appropriate, a letter of explanation from parents.

 ##### Conduct During Assembly